Use Windows 10 templates to configure group policy settings in Microsoft Intune

 In another example, search for

 microsoft word.
-You see all the settings you can set for the Microsoft Word program.
+You see the settings you can set for the Microsoft Word program.
 Search for

-explorerto see all the Internet Explorer settings you can add to your template.
+explorerto see the Internet Explorer settings you can add to your template.